-Disqualification of auditors and actuaries under its powers contained in section 345 and section 249 of the Act: the FSA's general approach
+Disqualification of auditors and actuaries under its powers contained in section 345, section 249 and section 261K of the Act: the FCA's general approach

-- The FSA recognises that the use of its powers to disqualify auditors and actuaries will have serious consequences for the auditors or actuaries concerned and their clients; it will therefore exercise its power to impose a disqualification in a way that is proportionate to the particular breach of duty concerned.
-The FSA will consider the seriousness of the breach of duty when deciding whether to exercise its power to disqualify and the scope of any disqualification. - 15.3 Actuaries appointed by firms under rule 4.3.1 of the FSA's Supervision Manual are approved persons and as such will be subject to the FSA's Statements of Principle and Code of Practice for Approved Persons.
-When deciding whether to exercise its power to disqualify an actuary who is an approved person, the FSA will consider whether the particular breach of duty can be adequately addressed by the exercise of its disciplinary powers in relation to approved persons. - In cases where the nature of the breach of duties imposed on the auditors and actuaries under the Act (and/or in the case of actuaries imposed by trust scheme rules) is such that the FSA has concerns about the fitness and propriety of an individual auditor or actuary, the FSA will consider whether it is appropriate to make a prohibition order instead of, or in addition to, disqualifying the individual. - A disqualification order will be made against the person appointed as auditor or actuary of the firm.
-In the case of actuaries, the disqualification order will be made against the individual appointed by the firm.
+- 15.2 The FCA recognises that the use of its powers to disqualify auditors and actuaries will have serious consequences for the auditors or actuaries concerned and their clients; it will FCA therefore exercise its power to impose a disqualification in a way that is proportionate to the particular breach of duty concerned.
+The FCA will consider the seriousness of the breach of duty when deciding whether to exercise its power to disqualify and the scope of - 15.3 Actuaries appointed by firms under rule 4.3.1 of the FCA's Supervision Manual are approved persons and as such will be subject to the FCA's Statements of Principle and Code of Practice for Approved Persons.
+When deciding whether to exercise its power to FCA disqualify an actuary who is an approved person, the FCA will consider whether the particular breach of duty can be adequately addressed by the exercise of its disciplinary - 15.4 In cases where the nature of the breach of duties imposed on the auditors and actuaries under the Act (and/or in the case of actuaries imposed by trust scheme rules or contractual FCA scheme rules) is such that the FCA has concerns about the fitness and propriety of an individual auditor or actuary, the FCA will consider whether it is appropriate to make a prohibition order instead of, or in addition to, disqualifying the individual. - 15.5 A disqualification order will be made against the person appointed as auditor or actuary of the firm.
+In the case of actuaries, the disqualification order will be made against the FCA individual appointed by the firm.
 In the case of auditors, the disqualification order will depend on the terms of the appointment.
-Where the firm has appointed a named individual as auditor the disqualification will be made against that individual and this will be the case where the individual concerned is a member of a firm of auditors.
-Where the firm has appointed a firm as auditor the disqualification order will be against that firm.
-Where the person appointed is a limited liability partnership the disqualification order will be against the limited liability partnership rather than its members.
+Where the firm has appointed a named individual any disqualification.